nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Introducing ExchangeCourseMapper, the perfect assistant in your planning for your SEP in Oceania!

-Using ExchangeCourseMapper, you can plan your course mapping by listing the universities of interest, along with the specific courses and subject codes offered by each school.
+Using ExchangeCourseMapper, you can search and plan your course mapping by listing the universities of interest, along with the specific courses and subject codes offered by each school.
 You can quickly filter by NUS-coded modules or by partner universities (PU) when you want to view the relevant options.
 For any course mappings you are interested in, you can save it in the Personal Tracker provided by ExchangeCourseMapper!